-Good morning, Sudbury!
-Here are a few stories to start your day on this Monday morning.
+Good morning, Greater Sudbury!
+Here are a few stories to start your day.

 Man arrested for homicide in Spruce St. death

 Greater Sudbury Police say they have arrested a 34-year-old man for homicide in connection with a woman’s death.
 Officers attended an address on Spruce Street in Sudbury at 6:43 a.m.
 Aug.
 11. When officers arrived on scene, a deceased woman was located in the home.
 GSPS detectives have arrested a man, Hatinder Sharma, for homicide as a result of an investigation.
 Police extended condolences to the victim’s family and friends.
 Anyone with information is asked to contact Greater Sudbury Police at 705-675-9171 or Crime Stoppers at 705-222-TIPS (8477) or www.sudburycrimestoppers.com.

 Bigger submits papers to run for re-election as mayor